yoki123/hodoku/README.md

   - Puzzle -> Solution Count
     - It counts how many solutions a puzzle has with a cutoff limit of 1000.

-  - Clear an entire color chanelle in either Cells or Candidates.
+  - Clear an entire color channel in either Cells or Candidates.
 This is done in the Active Cell panel by Ctrl + Left Click on a color in the color palette.
 Only this color will be cleared from the board.

   - Mouse click while coloring no longer selects a cell.
 I found it distracting, sometimes the selector color overlay made the cell's colors look off.
 It can still be moved with the arrow keys.
 Maybe I should re-enable it, but add a toggle feature to automatically hide the selector when entering coloring mode.